A Guide to Mortgage Payment Holidays

 Self-Employed Income Support Scheme

-As yet there has been no update for those of you who became self employed during 2019/20 and therefore may not currently meet the criteria.
+As yet there has been no update for those of you who became self employed during 2019/20 and therefore may not currently meet the criteria for Self Employment Income.

 Just to recap, you may be eligible for the Self Employment Income Support Scheme if you’re a self-employed individual or a member of a partnership and you: